 * Items such as resumes, recommendation letters, and personal achievement awards will not be taken into consideration to the admissions process and we discourage you from submitting these types of documents.

 If you are planning to live on campus and want to qualify for guaranteed residence, you must by complete Step One of the StarRez Application.
 The application opens on January 15, 2021 and closes on March 31, 2021.

 Theatre & Drama Auditions

 Elligible applicants to Theatre & Drama Studies will be invited to audition sometime in December.
-Auditions will be held in March and instructions will be emailed to elligible applicants detailing how to submit your audition electronically.
+Instructions will be emailed to elligible applicants detailing how to submit your audition electronically.

 When Decisions Are Made